3 Fast Alkaline Breakfasts To Make You Feel Refreshed And Ready To Take On The World

 Breakfast 2: Creamy Coconut & Vanilla Bircher Pots

-This pre-prepared beauty is a thing of wonder.
+The second of our fast alkaline breakfasts is a pre-prepared beauty is a thing of wonder.
 Containing an abundance of everything you need to get moving and balance your body’s processes, cycles and ignite the metabolism – this tastes like a real treat.

 Breakfast 3: Chai-Infused Quinoa Porridge

-This chai-spice inspired quinoa porridge is HUGELY anti-inflammatory, while having those important protein/fibre/fat-rich ingredients too.
+This chai-spice inspired quinoa porridge is HUGELY anti-inflammatory while having those important protein/fibre/fat-rich ingredients too.

 It’s a warming option for everyone reading this in winter!